 A major incentive for a multinational to invest abroad is to outsource labour intensive production to countries with lower wages.
 If average wages in the US are $15 an hour, but $1 an hour in the Indian sub-continent, costs can be reduced by outsourcing production.
 This is why many Western firms have invested in clothing factories in the Indian sub-continent.

-However, wage rates alone do not determine FDI, countries with high wage rates can still attract higher tech investment.
+- However, wage rates alone do not determine FDI, countries with high wage rates can still attract higher tech investment.
 A firm may be reluctant to invest in Sub-Saharan Africa because low wages are outweighed by other drawbacks, such as lack of infrastructure and transport links.